Crete All-Inclusive Holidays: An Expert’s Guide to Greece’s Largest Island

 Choosing Your Perfect Location

 Dr. Michalis Alexandrakis, Cretan tourism director with 30 years of experience, explains: “Crete’s size means each region has its own character.
-While Malia attracts younger crowds, areas like Elounda offer sophisticated luxury.
-Chania and Rethymnon combine beautiful beaches with rich history.”
+While Malia attracts younger crowds, areas like Elounda, located near the picturesque Mirabello Bay, offer sophisticated luxury.
+Chania, with its Medieval harbour, and Rethymnon combine beautiful beaches with rich history.
+Aghios Nikolaos and Heraklion provide vibrant waterfront experiences with bars and cafés, perfect for leisure activities and nightlife.”

 Resort Areas Overview